Directional Strategy & Activity-Direction Matrix — Pancha Pakshi Shastra Part 10

 Dangerous Travel Scenario

 You: Vulture-born.
 Day: Any.
-Destination: West.
+Destination: North-East.
 Time: Dying yama.

-West is Vulture's Dying direction.
-Traveling West during a Dying yama is the worst possible configuration.
-If you must travel West, at minimum wait for a Ruling or Eating yama.
+North-East is Vulture's Dying direction.
+Traveling NE during a Dying yama is the worst possible configuration.
+If you must travel NE, at minimum wait for a Ruling or Eating yama.

 Facing Direction for Daily Activities